All Flashcards

 Energy an object possesses due to the motion of its center of mass.

-What is the effect of increasing angular velocity on rotational kinetic energy?
+What is the effect of increasing the angular velocity of an object?

-Its rotational kinetic energy decreases (if angular velocity remains constant).
+The rotational kinetic energy increases, assuming angular velocity remains constant.